lguberan/springai-faq-rag/README.md

 - **React + Vite** (Frontend)
 - **Nginx** for serving the frontend in production
 - **Docker Compose** for orchestration

+It is inspired by [log-analytics-faq-ai](https://github.com/lguberan/log-analytics-faq-ai), which uses Python RAG libraries.
+This version replaces the Python backend with a **Java-native solution** using **Spring AI**.

 ## Architecture